Website Navigation for Screen Readers

 There are many reasons why an opportunity may not be working for you –

-• The research is not what you expected/ not useful toward your goals;
+• The research is not what you expected or not advancing your goals

-• There is a personality conflict or the research group is not friendly and inclusive;
+• There is a personality conflict or the research group is not friendly and supportive

 What to do?